valdivj/jetson-nano-yolov2-darkflow/README.md

 is provided in this repo.

-To get tiny yolov2 to run go to the :'darkflow\darkflow\utils' folder and open 'loader.py' and go to about line 122 and set self.offset to 20.
+To get tiny yolov2 to run go to the :'darkflow\darkflow\utils' folder and open 'loader.py' and go to about line 122 and set self.offset to 16. yolov2-voc:'self.offset = 20'
-'self.offset = 20'
+yolov2-tiny-voc:'self.offset = 16'

 yolov2_od_webcam _csi.py : this runs yolov2 on a rasberry pi camera